Drug Information

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you have severely reduced kidney function you should not take this medication.

-Liver function: The effect of this medication on people with reduced liver function has not been studied.
+Liver function: Decreased liver function or liver disease may cause this medication to build up in the body, causing side effects.
 If you have liver disease or reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you have severely reduced liver function you should not take this medication.

 Orthostatic hypotension: People taking silodosin may experience orthostatic hypotension, which is low blood pressure on rising from a lying or sitting position.
 If you experience dizziness or weakness, sit or lie down until the symptoms have disappeared.
 Fainting is the most severe symptom of orthostatic hypotension.